-Susannah is a Senior Lecturer in Australian Administrative Law at Flinders University of South Australia and is a supervising solicitor in the Law School’s Clinical program.
+Susannah is an Adjunct Senior Lecturer in Australian Administrative Law at Flinders University of South Australia and is a supervising solicitor in the Law School’s Clinical program.

 She holds a Doctor of Juridical Science (Monash 2009) as well has over 12 years’ experience as a practising lawyer.
 Prior to transition to academia in 2010 Susannah was a Manager at the Public Interest Law Clearing House in Melbourne where she served for 7 years in various roles including as founding coordinator and Principal Solicitor of the Seniors Rights Legal Clinic.
 She has a particular expertise and interest in government decision-making affecting refugees, migrants and older people and the experience of these groups in their interactions with the law.

 Susannah joined the RASSA Board in February 2017.